Eyevinn/mp4ff/README.md

 1. `mp4ff-info` prints a tree of the box hierarchy of a mp4 file with information about the boxes.
 The level of detail can be increased with the option `-l`, like `-l all:1` for all boxes or `-l trun:1,stss:1` for specific boxes.
-2. `mp4ff-pslister` extracts and displays SPS and PPS for AVC in a mp4 file.
+2. `mp4ff-pslister` extracts and displays SPS and PPS for AVC or HEVC in a mp4 or a bytestream (Annex B) file.
     Partial information is printed for HEVC.
 3. `mp4ff-nallister` lists NALUs and picture types for video in progressive or fragmented file
 4. `mp4ff-wvttlister` lists details of wvtt (WebVTT in ISOBMFF) samples
 5. `mp4ff-crop` shortens a progressive mp4 file to a specified duration